-1.1 The University Strategy 2014-2020 outlines our unconditional commitment to excellence as measured by the highest national and international standards.
+1.1 The University is committed to excellence as measured by the highest national and international standards.
 We operate in a global environment aiming to be among the best universities in the world encouraging creativity, independence, enterprise and initiative.

 1.2 We aim to provide an environment that attracts the very best staff and students from all over the world, encourages and facilitates academic endeavour, and provides a supportive atmosphere for the development and sharing of knowledge.

 1.3 Guided by these values, we seek to build a University that distinguishes itself in the world-leading quality of its research, in its outstanding teaching, and in the quality and value of the students' university experience.